CWC Investing in Legal Practices

 Encourages a multidisciplinary practice

-become multidisciplinary, as legal services can be provided alongside non-legal services.
+A wider range of services may be provided to clients through an ABS rather than just legal services.
+Law firms can now become multidisciplinary, as legal services can be provided alongside non-legal services.
 This can promote greater client retention as they are less likely to have to source advice and services elsewhere, thus creating stronger and long lasting client relationships.

 Investing for growth in a legal practice allows a law firm to build more firepower to compete, through assembling a bigger bench of experts in a particular area of law, or by delivering increased economies of scale.
 Firms can consolidate their existing staff into one office network and reduce rental costs, or sublet excess space.
 Another common way to improve cost-to-income ratios is through the sharing and integration of IT systems and other back-office functions across more lawyers.